Thermal insulation details

 Glued and sewn joints - GBS

-The suit's seams are watertight, assembled using GBS (Glued and Blind Stitched): the neoprene is first glued, then sewn for maximum strength (the needle does not go all the way through the neoprene to prevent water infiltration).
+The wetsuit's seams are waterproof, assembled using GBS (Glued and Blind Stitched): the neoprene is first glued, then sewn for maximum strength (the needle doesn't go all the way through the neoprene to prevent water infiltration).

 Greater comfort when carrying diving equipment